Choosing the Best Stomach Sleeper Pillow

 A very simple technique that works for some: try sleeping with no pillow at all.
 This will achieve something close to a neutral sleeping position, keeping your spine parallel to the mattress.

 If it doesn’t feel right, then you’ll want to find a pillow that has a low profile so that it doesn’t elevate your head too high.
 Some pillow manufacturers have specially designed stomach sleeper pillows.
 Most of these are quite simply thin pillows, but some others offer wild features like special arm tunnels.
 The unique designs should be judged with skepticism; try these before you buy if possible.

 What’s the Best Stomach Sleeper Pillow?

-My recommendation is that you try a pillow that allows the fill to be added or removed to adjust the profile and amount of support.
+My recommendation is that you try a pillow that allows its fill to be added or removed to adjust the profile and amount of support.
 Buckwheat pillows work great for stomach sleepers; most high-quality ones have zippered shells for adjusting the amount of buckwheat hull fill.
 Read more: Sleeping Position and Buckwheat Pillows

 If you’re intent on staying on your stomach, then make the most it.
-First try sleeping with no pillow and if that doesn’t work out, do some deliberate and careful shopping for a stomach sleeper pillow.
+First try sleeping with no pillow and if that doesn’t work out, do some deliberate and careful shopping for a new pillow.
 The best stomach sleeper pillow will provide you sufficient support for both your head and neck without elevating it too much.
 Above all, it’ll simply be comfortable.